NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     but that have disparities significantly greater than the rest of the image.

-use-local-homography (default = false)
-    This flag, if provided, enables using local homography during correlation, as described in :numref:`local_hom`.

 corr-timeout (*integer*) (default = 1800)
     Correlation timeout for an image tile, in seconds.
 A non-positive value will result in no timeout enforcement.
 A value of 600 seconds should be sufficient in most cases.

-stereo-algorithm (default = 0)
+stereo-algorithm (*string*) (default = "asp_bm")
-    Use this setting to switch between the different integer correlation options supported by ASP.
+    Use this setting to switch between the different stereo correlation algorithms supported by ASP.

-    0 - Local Search Window
+    **Algorithms implememented in ASP**

+    asp_bm (or specify the value '0')
-       The default option searches for the best match for a local window around each window using the selected cost mode.
+       The ASP implementation of Block Matching.
+Search in the right image for the best match for a small image block in the left image.
 This is the fastest algorithm and works well for similar images with good texture coverage.

-    1 - Semi-Global Matching
-       Use the popular SGM algorithm
-       :cite:`hirschmuller_sgm_original`.
+    asp_sgm (or specify the value '1')
+       The ASP implementation of the Semi-Global Matching (SGM) algorithm :cite:`hirschmuller_sgm_original`.
 This algorithm is
        slow and has high memory requirements but it performs better in images with less texture.
 See :numref:`sgm` for important details on using this algorithm.

-    2 - Smooth Semi-Global Matching
+    asp_mgm (or specify the value '2')
-       Uses the MGM variant of the SGM algorithm :cite:`facciolo2015mgm` to reduce high frequency
-       artifacts in the output image at the cost of increased run time.
-       See :numref:`sgm` for important details on
-       using this algorithm.
+       The ASP implementation of the More Global Matching (MGM) variant of the SGM algorithm :cite:`facciolo2015mgm` to reduce high frequency artifacts in the output image at the cost of increased run time.
+See :numref:`sgm` for important details on using this algorithm.

-    3 - MGM Final
+    asp_final_mgm (or specify the value '3')
        Use MGM on the final resolution level and SGM on preceding resolution levels.
 This produces a result somewhere in between the pure SGM and MGM options.

+    **External implementations (shipped with ASP)**

+    mgm
+       The original MGM implementation from https://github.com/gfacciol/mgm

 corr-blob-filter (*integer*) (default = 0)
     Set to apply a blob filter in each level of pyramidal integer